OTHER IMPORTANT TAX RELATED INFORMATION

 TAX PAYER ADVOCATE SERVICE (TAS)

-Due to COVID-19, almost no TAS personnel are working in their offices.
+All TAS offices remain closed.
 The best way to submit requests for help from TAS is to follow 2 steps:

 IR-2020-71 - on April 14, 2020, the IRS warns tax professionals about scams and urges additional security measures to protect taxpayer’s data.